Borelli28/ecommerce/README.md

 # Ecommmerce - Django Project

 ## General info
-This projects is was built in Django
+This project was built in Django

 ## Technologies
 Project is created with: